2018 Aberdeen, Maryland, shooting: Victims

 Preliminary reports suggest that at least three people were killed in the attack, although the Harford County Sheriff declined to give a precise number of wounded and deceased victims during the press conference.
 Two victims died at the scene and two in the hospital.
 It was later reported that the suspect died at the hospital due to a self-inflicted gunshot wound to their head.

 Victims were transported to Johns Hopkins Bayview Hospital in Baltimore and Christiana Hospital in Delaware.
 Johns Hopkins Bayview Medical Center Trauma Director released a statement that the hospital received four victims with gunshot wounds, and by 2:30 pm.
 ET, two patients were stable and two were seriously injured.

 Perpetrator

 The shooter was admitted to the hospital, and officials did not immediately identify the suspect.
 It was confirmed that per initial sweeps of the site the suspect was armed with a single 9mm Glock 17 handgun.
-Later, the Harford County Sheriff's Office revealed the identity of the shooter as being Snochia Moseley, 26, a transgender African American of Baltimore County who was a temporary worker at the facility.
+Later, the Harford County Sheriff's Office revealed the identity of the shooter as being Snochia Moseley, 26, of Baltimore County who was a temporary worker at the facility.
 Moseley shot herself in the head and later died of her wounds at the hospital.
 The Washington Post reported that Moseley "had been beset for years by mental illness as well as emotional turmoil related to her struggle with sexual identity, according to authorities and a close friend."
+The Baltimore Sun reported that Moseley's friends referred to her as a transgender male.